 Having a seizure at certain times can be dangerous for you or others.
 You might be at risk of:

 - Falling.
 If you fall during a seizure, you can injure your head or break a bone.

 - Drowning.
 If you have a seizure while swimming or bathing, you're at risk of accidental drowning.

 - Car accidents.
 A seizure that causes either loss of awareness or control can be dangerous if you're driving a car or operating other equipment.

 - Pregnancy complications.
-Seizures during pregnancy pose dangers to both mother and baby, and certain anti-epileptic medications increase the risk of birth defects.
-If you have epilepsy and plan to become pregnant, work with your doctor so that he or she can adjust your medications and monitor your pregnancy, as needed.
+Seizures during pregnancy pose dangers to both mother and baby.
+And certain anti-seizure medicines increase the risk of birth defects.
+If you have epilepsy and plan to become pregnant, talk with a healthcare professional.
+Your medicines may need to be adjusted.
+A healthcare professional likely will monitor your pregnancy.

 - Emotional health issues.
-People with seizures are more likely to have psychological problems, such as depression and anxiety.
-Problems may be a result of difficulties dealing with the condition itself as well as medication side effects.
+People with seizures are more likely to have depression and anxiety.
+Emotional health issues may be a result of dealing with the condition itself or as a result of medicine side effects.